 Questions for Thought

-Why do you think many people are afraid to step up and get involved in the ministry of their church?
+Why do you think people are often tempted to let their flames burn out as they get closer to the end of their race?

 Visit the Senior Living Ministries website